 Big name stores often are lax in the knowledge of the equipment itself.
 This shows in the descriptions of their products which often consist of vague bullet points rather than full description of the features and the benefits.
 Those that do have descriptions often make the more knowledgeable diver/snorkeller wonder if the person who wrote it has ever even worn a pair of fins, or has had a snorkel in their mouth.

-The specialty diving/snorkeling retailer, like The Scuba Doctor, knows the gear that they sell and realises that while some of their clientele are experienced divers/snorkelers, the bulk are beginners who have no idea of what they need, or how to use it.
+The speciality diving/snorkelling retailer, like The Scuba Doctor, knows the gear that they sell and realises that while some of their clientele are experienced divers/snorkellers, the bulk are beginners who have no idea of what they need, or how to use it.
 They focus on the product itself by giving you more in-depth descriptions which allow you to make a more educated decision.

-They include articles that range from what equipment suits your needs, how to use and maintain it, and even information on places to go diving and snorkeling.
-A really good specialty retailer has size charts that don't leave you guessing at what they mean by small, medium or large and whether the sizing is male or female or if, in the case of fins, they accommodate wider foot sizes.
-In short, the specialty online stores focus on diving/snorkeling with content rich information.
+They include articles that range from what equipment suits your needs, how to use and maintain it, and even information on places to go diving and snorkelling.
+A really good speciality retailer has size charts that don't leave you guessing at what they mean by small, medium or large and whether the sizing is male or female or if, in the case of fins, they accommodate wider foot sizes.
+In short, the speciality online stores focus on diving/snorkelling with content rich information.